vuloi05/-Introduction-to-AI/README.md

 We would like to express our sincere gratitude to:

-- **Dr. Dam Quang Tuan** — Our instructor, for guidance and support throughout this project.
+- **Dr. Do Tien Dung** — Our instructor, for guidance and support throughout this project.
 - Allis, L. V. (1994) — For foundational work on game tree search algorithms.
 - Czajka (2020) — For comprehensive threat classification in Gomoku.
 - Marsland, T. A. (1983) — For Principal Variation Search algorithm.